 The col. Claus Schenk von Stauffenberg, a serious Catholic and official bound to the Reich of Adolf Hitler by an oath, turned in secret to the Holy See to ensure that he did not take an unjust action by assassinating the Fuhrer to prevent him from bringing the German Nation to destruction.

-This shining champion of the anti-Nazi resistance (in the photo, on the left) wrote: "I feel the duty to do something to save Germany; we all, officers of the General Staff, must assume our share of responsibility "at the cost of moving to history as traitors and, in fact, coup leaders.
+This shining champion of the anti-Nazi resistance (in the photo, left) wrote: “I feel the duty to do something to save Germany; all of us, officers of the General Staff, must assume our share of responsibility ”at the cost of going down in history as traitors and, in fact, coup leaders.

 Already, the responsibilities of the military in any self-respecting coup d'état exist both in the case of a direct intervention (as in the case of Egypt in the 2013 to remove the Islamist president Mohamed Morsi) and in the case of inertia in the face of the clash between the Authorities and rebels (as in the case of Ukraine in the 2014).
 Even greater are the responsibilities of those men (and women) of the Armed Forces who actively take the tyrant parts.
 It goes without saying that, to paraphrase Abraham Lincoln, the tyranny and - in opposition to the military accomplices of the despot - the appeal to the foreign powers become morally justified when a people has suffered under a tyrant - and his civilian henchmen and in uniform - for a long period of time and has exhausted all legal and peaceful means to end the enslavement.